CanarysAutomations/report-builder/README.md

 ## Why

-One of the great advantages is that, all the data you need can be accessed in a single request, however complicated it may be.
+One of the great benefits is that with a single request, all the data you need can be obtained, however complicated it may be.

 ## Application Uses